jakedev796/immich-discord-selfbot/README.md

 - `API_KEY`: The regular API key for accessing the asset server
 - `ADMIN_API_KEY`: The admin API key for accessing server statistics
 - `DISCORD_TOKEN`: Your Discord user token
-- `MAX_FILE_SIZE_MB`: Maximum file size for uploads (based on your Discord account type)
 - `BOT_PREFIX`: Command prefix for the bot (default is '.')

 ## User Preferences

-User preferences are stored in `data/preferences.json`.
+User preferences are stored in `data/preferences.json` and persist across bot restarts.
 The following preferences can be configured:

+- Account type (determines maximum file size)
 - Default media type (image/video/all)
 - Minimum file size
-- Maximum file size
 - Maximum API retry attempts
 - Progress update interval